i-abdullahirshad/gamepadscheck/src/content/articles/controller-detected-but-not-working.md

 ### **Fix 8: Check Steam is not involved**

-Even outside Steam games, Steam can capture controller input while running in the background.
+If your [controller works in Steam but not in game](/controller-works-in-steam-but-not-in-game/), Steam is likely capturing the input in the background.

 - Try closing Steam completely and launching the game again
 - If the controller works with Steam closed, adjust Steam's controller settings rather than leaving it closed permanently